jamii/imp/diary.md

 end
 ```

 I don't like the current implementation at all.
 It allocates a new relation on each loop, only to aggregate over it and throw it away.
 I don't want to get bogged down in this forever though, so I'm going to leave it for now and revisit it when I look at factorizing queries.

+That `p = p` is caused by a scoping issue.
+I can't tell at the moment whether `p` is being used as a variable or as a constant from an outside scope, so I have to create a new `p` to resolve the ambiguity.
+The ideal way to fix this would be if macros could query what variables are defined in their enclosing scope, but I think this may be impossible in Julia because declarations can float upwards - a later macro could create a new variable that is available in this macro.
+So I may have to settle for explicitly escaping variables eg `$p` for constant, `p` for variable.

 I also fixed a minor bug that caused a crash on queries that don't return any results.
 I've been aware of it for a while but it was only worth fixing once I started working on sub-queries.